florisoft/User.Manuals/E-COMMERCE/Floriday Client Sales Orders (M219)/M219 - Floriday Client Sales Orders - EN.md

 <img src="../../fslogo.png">

-# Floriday Sales Orders Manual
+# Floriday Client Sales Orders Manual

 To use this module, you will need to enable settings for each supplier.
 Follow the steps below: